* take nothing for granted

 Energy

-The new Federal Government, that came to power on a promise to substantially cut power bills, has had to concede, that instead, there will be substantial price increases.
+The Federal Government, that came to power on a promise to substantially cut power bills, has had to concede, that instead, there have been substantial price increases.

 During the election campaign the Shadow Minister for Climate Change and Energy repeatedly asserted that the solution lay in increased wind and solar generated electricity, that he asserted were now cheaper than fossil-fuel generated electricity.